Denodo AI SDK - User Manual

 NOTE: The load demo command only needs to be run the first time to load the demo data in your Denodo instance.
 After that, you can run the container like in the next section.

 Please review the python command being executed after the image.
 This command assumes your Denodo instance is using host localhost, GRPC port 9994, and Tomcat port 9090 (the default installation values).
-Besides, it assumes that you want to create the sample data in the VDP server registered with identifier 1 in the Data Catalog (the VDP server registered by default during the installation).
+Besides, it assumes that you want to create the sample data in the VDP server registered with identifier 1 in the Data Marketplace (the VDP server registered by default during the installation).
 If this is not the case, you can modify the parameters to your current Denodo configuration.

-Once the command has executed successfully, a ‘samples_bank’ database will be created in your VDP server, the cache of the VDP server will be enabled, the Data Catalog will be synchronized with the VDP server, the AI SDK will be launched (in the port 8008 by default) and the chatbot will be accessible through the following URL: http://localhost:9992
+Once the command has executed successfully, a ‘samples_bank’ database will be created in your VDP server, the cache of the VDP server will be enabled, the Data Marketplace will be synchronized with the VDP server, the AI SDK will be launched (in the port 8008 by default) and the chatbot will be accessible through the following URL: http://localhost:9992

 You will also be able to leverage the sample chatbot’s decision-making, by uploading a UTF-8 encoded CSV file that contains unstructured data.
 To do this, simply click on the green button at the top-right of the header and upload your CSV file.
 You must include a description of the contents of the CSV file so that the LLM can correctly decide when it needs to search in the CSV file.